-- 1. are students enrolled in a recognized educational institution, that are employed for work experience related to their educational program of a specific nature or duration. - 2.
-Students shall not perform work of the bargaining unit unless permitted by the Union. - 3.
-No students shall be hired while any qualified bargaining unit employee is on layoff. - 4.
+- 1. Students shall not perform work of the bargaining unit unless permitted by the Union. - 2.
+No students shall be hired while any qualified bargaining unit employee is on lay-off. - 3.
 The wage rate shall be seventy percent (70%) of the classified rate.
 Students including operators-in-training who are rehired for a second work term will receive eighty-five percent (85%) of the wage rate.
-However, if the student is qualified, one hundred percent (100%) of the rate shall be paid. - 5.
-Should the duties performed by the student not fall completely within the duties of an existing position (e.g. project-based, research) the wage shall be seventy percent (70%) of the pay band 1 rate. - 6.
-All students shall become members of the Union. - 7.
-The Union shall be notified of all proposals under this article, notice to include name of proposed employee, position, and department. - 8.
-Students must be returning to an educational institution on completion of employment. - 9.
+However, if the student is qualified, one hundred percent (100%) of the rate shall be paid. - 4.
+Should the duties performed by the student not fall completely within the duties of an existing position (e.g. project-based, research) the wage shall be seventy percent (70%) of the pay band 1 rate. - 5.
+All students shall become members of the Union. - 6.
+The Union shall be notified of all proposals under this article, notice to include name of proposed employee, position, and department. - 7.
+Students must be returning to an educational institution on completion of employment. - 8.
 The term of employment for a student shall not exceed four (4) months, or longer by mutual agreement, in a twelve (12) month period.
-Such agreement shall not be unreasonably withheld. - 10.
+Such agreement shall not be unreasonably withheld. - 9.
 No more than three (3) students per department shall be employed in any twelve (12) month period.
-These departments are: - Administration/information systems - Water - Solid waste - Land use planning - Finance - Wastewater - Building inspection - Parks - 11.
+These departments are: - Administration/information systems - Water - Solid waste - Land use planning - Finance - Wastewater - Building inspection - Parks - 10.
 Provisions of #1, 2, and 3 of casual benefits shall apply.